terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/data_source_filters.html.markdown

 ```

 Will search a catalog item using SYSTEM metadata.
 In this example, it was a vApp that was converted to a template, and
-got system metadata from vCD.
+got system metadata from vCloud.

 ## Example filter 8